3. DFSο

 Users manage their Selective Backup via two control files located in their $HOME directory:

-.hpc-selective-backup This file lists (1) backup options and the (2) files/directories names to be saved in order of priority from the most to the least important.
+.hpc-selective-backup file lists (1) backup options and the (2) files/directories names to be saved in order of priority from the most to the least important.
 All backup options are initially commented out.

-The files are backed in the order as they are listed.
+The files are backed up in the order as they are listed.
 That way, if a user runs out of selective disk quota before all listed files have been backed up, at least their most prized data are saved.
 By default, this file contains $HOME and /pub areas of your account:

 The following table lists all available backup options:

-Selective Bakup Option
+Selective Backup Option

 What it does